Skyshader77/Lacryma-Hydra/chapter14.typ

 The limitatei.
 Three border guards had petitioned the Emperor shortly after her triumph with the farmer's boy.
 They had made the most ludicrous of claims.
 Monsters in the Exiles' Island.
 Resisting the temptation to laugh had proven an ordeal for Nix.
 It was too much.

-"Your August Majesty, village folk have seem them too!
+"Your August Majesty, village folk have seen them too!
 They appear at night, preying on lambs and cows.
 I have seen the wounds.
 No wolf could have done that, " had said one of the limitatei with a thick Vyrmogothian accent.

 Nix had counseled Ralens to dismiss the men.
 In all likelihood, the limitatei had hallucinated the creatures under a drunken state.
 Safeguarding the roads of the Empire was after all a dull affair.
 Report of brigandry had been more than halved since the previous emperor claimed the purple.
 It was unreasonable to expect the limitatei to abstain from liquor under these conditions.

 "Do you not remember when we hid under Livia's bed?
-The Excubitores have also mentioned the monsters." said Majorian.
+The Excubitores have also mentioned the monsters," said Majorian.

 "There is no need to access every rumor the throne receives.
 Do you know how many letters and petitions claim that sucking a man's phallus can cure all diseases?
 You would lose your sanity!"